Forbes Richest 400: The Latest List Reveals A Surprising New Wealth Strategy

 Note how vastly different this multi-asset portfolio is from the conventional corporate, university, or charitable endowment fund.
 Instead of 70% in bonds, Swensen reduced the bond component to 30%, half of that in TIPS.
 Instead of 30% in stocks, he increased his position in equities to 50%, with a large exposure in foreign markets.
 Swensen argues that such an unconventional asset fund can beat the market with less volatility if the assets inside the fund are “non-correlated.”

 By that, he means that the various assets move in different directions when market trends change.
-(This is the same philosophy, by the way, of your chairman, Alexander Green.
-See how to profit from his Asset Allocation Model in today’s Crib Sheet.)
+(This is the same philosophy, by the way, of your chairman, Alexander Green.)

 If inflation rises, for example, domestic stocks might decline, but real estate and natural resources – known as inflation hedges – might counterbalance stocks and keep the portfolio from declining significantly.

-You may not be running an endowment fund, but you can certainly achieve superior market returns by taking this approach – investing in non-correlated asset classes – and even do it tax-free inside your IRA or 401(k).
+You may not be running an endowment fund, but you could achieve superior market returns by taking this approach – investing in non-correlated asset classes – and even do it tax-free inside your IRA or 401(k).

 Swensen’s Tips for Investing Success